-We are presently developing and conducting our clinical and regulatory business plans.
-While we believe we have sufficient resources to complete our current clinical trial following the closing of our financing with Mayne Pharma that closed in January 2018, our current cash on hand is insufficient to develop our full clinical and regulatory business plan as currently anticipated.
-A continued lack of cash resources resulting from an inability to generate cash flow from operations or to raise capital from external sources would force us to substantially curtail or cease operations and would, therefore, have a material adverse effect on our business and overall viability.
+We are presently developing and conducting our clinical and regulatory business plans and are exploring the potential acquisition or license of additional product candidates.
+Our current cash on hand is insufficient to develop our full clinical and regulatory business plan as currently anticipated or to acquire or license additional product candidates.
+A continued lack of cash resources resulting from an inability to generate cash flow from operations and royalties or to raise capital from external sources would force us to substantially curtail or cease operations and would, therefore, have a material adverse effect on our business and overall viability.

-We intend to finance our research and development, commercialization and distribution efforts and its working capital needs primarily through:
+We intend to finance our research and development, commercialization and distribution efforts, any acquisitions or investments and our working capital needs primarily through:

-- public and private financings and, potentially, other strategic transactions (including, potentially, financings from our majority shareholder, Mayne Pharma); - proceeds from the exercise of outstanding warrants previously issued in private financings (including, potentially, warrants held by our majority shareholder, Mayne Pharma); - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of our products for which we would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where we would receive funding based on out-licensing our product; and - · seeking government or private foundation grants which would be awarded to us to further develop our current and future anti-cancer therapies.
+- public and private financings and, potentially, other strategic transactions (including, most recently, financings from our majority shareholder, Mayne Pharma); - advances from Mayne Pharma of potential future royalties on the SUBA-Itraconazole BCCNS product available under the Supply and License Agreement; - royalty revenue from Mayne Pharma from sales of SUBA-Itraconazole BCCNS upon approval by FDA (after earned royalties have been applied to any advances due under the Supply and License Agreement) - proceeds from the exercise of outstanding warrants previously issued in private financings (including, potentially, warrants held by our majority shareholder, Mayne Pharma); - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of our products for which we would expect to receive milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where we would receive funding based on out-licensing our product; and - · seeking government or private foundation grants which would be awarded to us to further develop our current and future anti-cancer therapies.